Benign enlargement of the subarachnoid space in infancy

 - another key distinction between benign enlargement of the subarachnoid spaces and a subdural fluid collection, is that in the former the cortical veins will be adjacent to the inner table of the calvaria on MRI and ultrasound; whereas in the latter the veins are displaced away from the inner table, as the arachnoid membrane and subarachnoid space are displaced (see cortical vein sign)

 Treatment and prognosis

 The condition resolves spontaneously by the age of 2 years.
 Although the macrocephaly may persist, the subarachnoid space fluid collection will resolve or become minimal as the child grows older.

-A study shows thatr infants with macrocephaly or rapid head-growth, CT-scan findings of enlarged subarachnoid spaces and normal to minimally increased ventricular size, and who have a parent with macrocephaly, have a good developmental prognosis and a characteristic pattern of neuromotor development in the first year.
+Studies show that infants with macrocephaly or rapid head growth, CT findings of enlarged subarachnoid spaces, normal-to-minimally increased ventricular size and who have a parent with macrocephaly, have a good developmental prognosis and a characteristic pattern of neuromotor development in the first year.

 - 1. Nickel RE, Gallenstein JS.
 Developmental prognosis for infants with benign enlargement of the subarachnoid spaces.
 Dev Med Child Neurol.
 1987;29 (2): 181-6. - Pubmed citation